Harvest Now, Decrypt Later

 A prayer repeated in comfort does not mean the same thing when repeated in grief.

-It is tempting to think the scripture is unfolding itself over time.
+It is tempting to say that the scripture changed.

 This is crucial.